devluanga/AutomationPython/README.md

 ```

 ## Authors and acknowledgment
-The project has been designed by Francis Chege Kamau fckamau@safaricom.co.ke
+The project has been designed and implemented by Francis Chege Kamau with cluanga

 ## Project status
 The project is designed as a template that can easily be scaled to be used